OfficeDev/msteams-client-docs-ref-typescript/nodejs/overview/msteams-client.md

 ## Microsoft Teams Live Share

-The [Live Share SDK](https://github.com/microsoft/live-share-sdk) is compromised of three sub-packages enabled to allow for more collaborative moments across Microsoft Teams.
-The Live Share (or sometimes called Live Share core) package enables connecting to Fluid Framework through `sidePanel` and `meetingStage` for in meeting pop-up cards.
-The Live Share media package allows for media synchronization for HTML `<video>` and `<audio>` elements and are beneficial for presenting video and audio is a Teams session.
+The [Live Share SDK](https://github.com/microsoft/live-share-sdk) is compromised of three sub-packages with features to help developers create more collaborative moments across Microsoft Teams.
+Live Share (or sometimes called Live Share core) is for connecting to Fluid Framework through `sidePanel` and `meetingStage` for in meeting pop-up cards.
+Live Share media allows for media synchronization for HTML `<video>` and `<audio>` elements; which are beneficial for presenting video and audio is a Teams session.
 Live Share canvas adds annotation tools for whiteboard and PowerPoint presentations.

 ### Finding the library

 The Live Share SDK is a JavaScript package comprised of three sub-packages ([Live Share](/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md), [Live Share media](/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-media-capabilities.md), and [Live Share canvas](/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-canvas.md)) which are published on npm and can be installed using npm or yarn.

-#### Live Share
+To install the latest version of the Live Share packages to your application:

-To install the latest version of the Live Share package to your application:
+#### Live Share core

 # [NPM](#tab/npm)